AdobeDocs/target.en/help/main/r-release-notes/target-release-notes.md

 >
 >To view information about the current release, see [Target Release Notes](release-notes.md).
 The information on these pages might be the same, depending on the timing of releases.
 The issue numbers in parentheses are for internal [!DNL Adobe] use.

-## [!UICONTROL Activities] page user interface refresh (October 25, 2023)

-As part of the [!DNL Adobe Target] team's ongoing effort to improve the user-experience for [!DNL Target] users, this release refreshes the [!UICONTROL Activities] page in the [!DNL Target] UI.
-This update unifies and standardizes design patterns that were previously inconsistent, while adding new enhancements.

-Starting Wednesday, October 25, a percentage of customers will have access to the new UI with additional customers getting access in the next several days.

-For more information see [Activities](/help/main/c-activities/activities.md).

-## [!DNL Target] Standard/Premium 23.10.2 (October 24, 2023)
+## [!DNL Target] Standard/Premium 23.11.1 (November 13 & 14, 2023)

+This release will be available according to the following staggered schedule:

+* **November 13**: Asia-Pacific (APAC) region
+* **November 14**: Americas region
+* **November 14**: Europe, Middle East, and Africa (EMEA) region

-This release contains the following enhancements and fixes:
+This release contains the following fixes:

-* Enhanced the new [!UICONTROL Activities] UI so that the [!UICONTROL Visual Experience Composer] (VEC) opens with the default settings for `selectorCriteria` when creating a new activity.
-(TGT-46586)
+* Enhanced the [Activity QA](/help/main/c-activities/c-activity-qa/activity-qa.md) feature to give customers the ability to disallow duplicate offers for experiences in [!UICONTROL Automated Personalization] activities.
+(TGT-46627)
+* Added a tooltip in the [!DNL Target] UI to help customers understand why there might not be data available in activity reports if no traffic is allocated to the control experience.
+A link to more information is included in the tooltip: [Why is there no data available for my activity's report?](/help/main/c-reports/reporting-frequently-asked-questions.md#section_E4722F6445884130951DF79981C8289B).
+(TGT-46610)
+* Fixed an issue that prevented activities from displaying properly on the [!UICONTROL Activities] page for a few customers.
+(TGT-46830)
-* Fixed an issue that prevented some customers from editing elements in [!UICONTROL Composer] mode when using the VEC.
-(TGT-46470)
+* Fixed an issue that prevented some customers from viewing reporting data for activities that use [!UICONTROL Analytics for Target] (A4T) as the reporting source.
+(TGT-46557)
-* Added the ability to specify a generic preferred selector when using custom attributes.
-(TGT-46545)
+* Fixed an issue that sometimes caused the [!UICONTROL View in Analytics] link on activity reporting pages to not function properly for activities that use [!UICONTROL Analytics for Target] (A4T) as the reporting source.
+(TGT-46731)
-* Fixed an issue that sometimes prevented an [!UICONTROL Auto-Target] report that uses [!UICONTROL Analytics for Target] (A4T) from displaying in the [!DNL Target] UI, even though the report displayed correctly in [!DNL Adobe Analysis Workspace].
-(TGT-46494)
+* Fixed an issue that prevented data for [!UICONTROL Lift] and [!UICONTROL Confidence] to display properly in the [!DNL Target] UI for activities that use [!UICONTROL Analytics for Target] (A4T) as the reporting source.
+(TGT-46592, TGT-46554, & TGT-46586)
-* Updated various localized strings in the Target UI.
-(TGT-18899)

 ## Additional release notes and version details